 Obviously, one person can live more comfortably than two people on the same income.
 So the Federal Poverty Guideline also increases as the number of residents in a household increase.
 For example, the Federal Poverty Guideline is lower for one person living along than for a household of two.
 It continues to increase with each additional resident.
 (See chart below.)

 To qualify for an Obama Phone, most states require that your total household income must be no higher than 135% of the Federal Poverty Guideline.
-A few states — eight to be exact — allow your household income to be as much as 150% of the Federal Poverty Guideline.
-Those states are Arizona, Florida, Kansas, Michigan, Nevada, New Jersey, Ohio, Rhode Island and Texas.
+A few states California, Alaska and Hawaii, have their own rates that are higher than the 135%.

 Confused?
 We are not surprised, because we’ve thrown a lot of numbers and a lot of terminology at you.
 Perhaps this would be an appropriate time to present a simple chart that lays out specific Federal Poverty Guidelines dollar figures for different households with different numbers of residents.